 Professor Osterman has been a senior administrator of job training programs for the Commonwealth of Massachusetts and has consulted widely to government agencies, foundations, community groups, firms, and public interest organizations.

-His most recent book is Good Jobs America: Making Work Better for Everyone (Russell Sage, 2011).
-Other recent books include The Truth About Middle Managers: Who They Are, How They Work, How They Matter (Harvard Business School Press, 2009), Gathering Power: The Future of Progressive Politics in America (Beacon Press, 2003), Securing Prosperity: The American Labor Market: How It Has Changed and What to Do About It (Princeton University Press, 1999) and Working In America: A Blueprint for the New Labor Market (MIT Press, 2001).
+His most recent book is Who Will Care For Us: Long Term Care and the Long Term Workforce (Russell Sage,2017).
+Other recent books include Good Jobs America: Making Work Better for Everyone (Russell Sage, 2011); The Truth About Middle Managers: Who They Are, How They Work, How They Matter (Harvard Business School Press, 2009); Gathering Power: The Future of Progressive Politics in America (Beacon Press, 2003),; Securing Prosperity: The American Labor Market: How It Has Changed and What to Do About It (Princeton University Press, 1999), and Working In America: A Blueprint for the New Labor Market (MIT Press, 2001).

 Professor Osterman is also the author of Employment Futures: Reorganization, Dislocation, and Public Policy; Getting Started: The Youth Labor Market; The Mutual Gains Enterprise: Forging a Winning Partnership Among Labor, Management, and Government; and Change At Work.
 He is the editor of two books, Internal Labor Markets and Broken Ladders: Managerial Careers in the New Economy.
 In addition, he has written numerous academic journal articles and policy issue papers on topics such as labor market policy, the organization of work within firms, careers, job training programs, economic development, and anti-poverty programs.